tylertitsworth/5th-age-srd/Classes/Druid.md

 **Attack:**: Wisdom + Level vs. PD

 **Hit:** 1d6 + Wisdom holy damage.
-A nearby conscious ally heals hit points equal to your Wisdom modifier (x2 at 5th level, x3 at 8th).
+A nearby conscious ally heals hit points equal to your Wisdom modifier, twice at 5th level and thrice at 8th level.

 **Miss:** Damage equal to your level